darasus/ai-blog/content/the-top-5-games-of-the-year.md

   played from a third-person perspective.
 PlayerUnknown’s Battlegrounds is a fight to the death between 100 players and the goal of the game is to be the last man standing.
+intro: "Games are a major part of our lives.
+We spend lots of time playing them, talking about them with friends and family, thinking about them and even dreaming about them.
+The games we play also reflect who we are as individuals.
+  They serve as a mirror that reflects back an image of our unique personalities.
+Each one of us has different preferences and taste in games.
+  There’s also a lot to choose from, too: There are so many video games today that no individual can ever hope to try them all.
+That said, there are some great ones out there and they come in all shapes and sizes: Action-adventure, shooters, RPGs; you name it!
+Here is a list of the top 5 games this year that you must play if you haven’t already:"
 ---

 ## 5. Horizon Zero Dawn